apify/apify-docs/docs/tutorials/run_actor_and_retrieve_data_via_API.md

 https://api.apify.com/v2/key-value-stores/STORE_ID/records/RECORD_KEY
 ```

-If you don't know the keys (names) of the records in advance, you can retrieve just the keys with [List keys](https://apify.com/docs/api/v2#/reference/key-value-stores/key-collection/get-list-of-keys) endpoint.
+If you do not know the keys (names) of the records in advance, you can retrieve just the keys with [List keys](https://apify.com/docs/api/v2#/reference/key-value-stores/key-collection/get-list-of-keys) endpoint.

 Keep in mind that you can get a maximum of 1000 keys per request, so you will need to paginate over the keys using the `exclusiveStartKey` parameter if you have more than 1000 keys.
 To do this, after each call, take the last record key and provide it as the `exclusiveStartKey` parameter.
 You can do this until you get 0 keys back.